Aviation fears grow over Russia fallout from Ukraine crisis

-PARIS/MONTREAL: Airlines and the leasing companies that control billions of dolllars' worth of passenger jets are drawing up contingency plans for a freeze in business with Russia if the standoff on Ukraine's border boils over into a military conflict.
+Airlines and the leasing companies that control billions of dollars’ worth of passenger jets are drawing up contingency plans for a freeze in business with Russia if the standoff on Ukraine’s border boils over into a military conflict.

 US officials have warned that Moscow could launch an attack on Ukraine after amassing more than 100,000 troops close to its neighbour’s border, with the West preparing heavy sanctions.